paritytech/txwrapper-core/docs/README.md

     yarn run test
     ```

 4. Deploy the new release.
+It is important to note there will be a step that asks you to confirm whether or not the version bump is correct.
+Please confirm with the maintainers the suggested versions are correct.

     ```bash
     yarn run deploy